ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 ---
 # Introduction to Capacitor ⚡️

-Capacitor is a way to create cross platform mobile and desktop applications.
+Capacitor is a way to create cross-platform mobile and desktop applications.

 It can be used to package **web apps** made with _HTML, CSS and JavaScript_ into **native apps** that work on _Android and iOS_ (and can be uploaded to their respective _app stores_), **desktop applications** via Electron, and also **Progressive Web Apps** that run in _all browsers_ - targeting all relevant platforms with one code base.

-Capacitor itself calls apps built with its help "**Native Progressive Web Apps**", meaning that they combines web apps that have characteristics of a Progressive Web App, with native functionality and code.
+Capacitor itself calls apps built with its help "**Native Progressive Web Apps**", meaning that they combine web apps that have characteristics of a Progressive Web App, with native functionality and code.

 {::comment}
 Drawing: web app UI on the left without frame, arrows to devices and browser on the right showing the same UI, more arrows pointing to App Store Icons or laptop